HyperCodec/gravity-sim/README.md

 ```

 ### Windows
-Kind of broken, same thing as linux but move `renderer/target/release/renderer.dll` to `zig-out` after the `cargo build --release` step.
+Kind of broken, same thing as linux but move `renderer/target/release/renderer.dll` to `zig-out/bin` after the `cargo build --release` step.
 If that doesn't work you can `docker build .`.

 ### Mac
 Not sure (I don't own a mac).
 It's probably like Linux but if that doesn't work there's always `docker build .`.